ounceofsilver/is-it-shabbat/README.md

 # Is It Shabbat?
-"Is It Shabbat?" is a family of apps, libraries, and components aimed toward connecting everyone with God's holy days.
+"Is It Shabbat?" is a mobile app to connect you with God's holy days.

 [Download the iOS App!](https://itunes.apple.com/us/app/is-it-shabbat/id1435157805)